hashicorp/nomad/website/source/docs/vault-integration/index.html.md

-To make getting started easy, the basic [`nomad-server` policy](/data/vault/nomad-server-policy.hcl) and [role](/data/vault/nomad-server-role.json) described above are available.
+To make getting started easy, the basic [`nomad-server` policy](/data/vault/nomad-server-policy.hcl) and [role](/data/vault/nomad-server-role.json) described above are available for download.

 The below example assumes Vault is accessible, unsealed and the the operator has appropriate permissions.